Danielle-Higgins/Danielle-Higgins/README.md

 <p>My journey into tech began with a love for video games and watching my stepfather repair computers, sparking my curiosity about software development.
 Since then, continuous learning and a passion for innovation have driven my work.</p>

-<p>Beyond the keyboard, you’ll find me exploring new destinations, diving into captivating anime, or leveling up in the gaming world.
-Whether it's collaborating on exciting projects or simply connecting with like-minded professionals, I'm always open to new opportunities and conversations.</p>

 <p>Excited to collaborate with like-minded professionals on projects that push boundaries.
 Let’s build something impactful!</p>

 <h2 align="center">💻 Languages and Tools</h2>